imanghafoori1/laravel-MasterPass/README.md

 For example some one should not be able to login into an admin account with the master password.

-In that case, you can listen to the 'masterPass.isBeingUsed' event and check your conditions and return `false` from it.
+In that case, you can listen to the 'masterPass.canBeUsed?' event and check your conditions and return `false` from it.

 Sample :